illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 Use the functions provided in `format.h` to print these reports.

-:bangbang: WARNING: printf (among other functions) is not safe to call in a signal handler, since they are not reentrant.
+:bangbang: WARNING: printf (among other functions) is not safe to call in a signal handler, since it is not reentrant.
 Ensure your signal handler does not call these functions, **including** any function in format.h, and instead indicates to your program to print this status report elsewhere.

 ### Errors